Ranakhamis/Books_store/README.md

 6- Admin can show product from the button that will redirect him to the show page with all the products <br>
 7- Admin can create a new product (book) <br>

-# In This section you can find pictures for the 7 requirements
+# In this section you can find pictures for the 7 requirements